Tolna County

-Tolna (Tolna vármegye, [ˈtolnɒ]; Komitat Tolnau) is an administrative county (comitatus or vármegye) in present Hungary as it was of the former Kingdom of Hungary.
+Tolna (Tolna vármegye, [ˈtolnɒ]; Komitat Tolnau) is an administrative county (comitatus or vármegye) in present-day Hungary as it was in the former Kingdom of Hungary.
 It lies in central Hungary, on the west bank of the river Danube.
-It shares borders with the Hungarian counties Somogy, Fejér, Bács-Kiskun, and Baranya.
+It shares borders with the Hungarian counties of Somogy, Fejér, Bács-Kiskun, and Baranya.
 The capital of Tolna county is Szekszárd.
-Its area is 3703 km2.
+Its area is 3,703 km2.

 History

 Tolna (in Latin: comitatus Tolnensis) was also the name of a historic administrative county (comitatus) of the Kingdom of Hungary.
-Its territory, which was about the same as that of present Tolna county, is now in central Hungary.
+Its territory, which was about the same as that of the present Tolna county, is now in central Hungary.
 The capital of the county was Szekszárd.

 Demographics

-In 2015, it had a population of 225,936 and the population density was 61 pd/sqkm.
+In 2015, Tolna had a population of 225,936 and the population density was 61 pd/sqkm.

 Ethnicity

 Besides the Hungarian majority, the main minorities are the Germans (approx. 10,000) and Roma (8,500).